danth/stylix/README.md

 };
 ```

-At this point you should be able to rebuild and have a reasonable theme
+At this point you should be able to rebuild and have a reasonable color scheme
 generated based on the image you chose.

 ## Color scheme